Positivity Bounds in Scalar Effective Field Theories at One-loop Level: The scalar model

 After integrating out the heavy scalar $\Phi$, we obtain an effective theory with $\phi_1$ and $\phi_2$, which are illustrated on the right panel of \autoref{fig:aphi1}.
 The two diagrams involving $\Phi$ in the UV model each generates both tree-level and one-loop diagrams in the EFT.
 Correspondingly, the dim-8 operator coefficient $c_{1}^{[8]}$ (corresponding to the $(\partial \phi_1)^4$ term) is generated via one-loop matching and it also receives RG mixing contributions from the coefficients of other dim-8 or dim-6 operators which are generated at the tree level.

-We note here that, even without the explicit results of matching and dispersion relations, it is clear from \autoref{fig:aphi1} that the ADM $\gamma_{ij}$ in \autoref{eq:beta}, which corresponds to the mixing between different dim-8 coefficients, should not be subject to any positivity bound.
+We note here that, even without the explicit results of matching and dispersion relations, it is clear from \autoref{fig:aphi1} that the anomalous dimension matrices $\gamma_{ij}$ in \autoref{eq:beta}, which correspond to the mixing between different dim-8 coefficients, should not be subject to any positivity bound.
 This is because it corresponds, via the optical theorem in \autoref{eq:op}, to the contribution to $\sigma(\phi_1\phi_1 \to \phi_2 \phi_2)$ from the interference term between the diagram with a $t$-channel $\Phi$ and the diagram with the $\lambda$ coupling, which does not have to be positive.
 Indeed, this interference term is proportional to $\lambda g^2$, where $\lambda$ is a renormalizable coupling that could take either sign.